Go Back Up

 Create Incentives that Pay for Themselves Learn how in our free Productivity Profit Workbook

-Think about your company’s compensation offering as you would an investment portfolio.
-In building the latter, any reliable expert would have your start by creating an investment philosophy statement.
-This essentially becomes your portfolio “constitution” stating the purpose your investments will serve and for what period.
+Consider your company’s compensation offering in the same way you would an investment portfolio.
+In building the latter, any reliable expert would have you start by creating an investment philosophy statement.
+This essentially becomes your portfolio “constitution,” stating the purpose your investments will serve and for what period.
 Your philosophy will identify the types of asset classes that will be considered for the portfolio and how they will be evaluated over time.

 When you have established a clear objective for your investment portfolio and articulated your philosophy about the types of investments it should include, it becomes easier to select the specific assets you should acquire within the asset classes you have selected.
 Then, once you have secured and allocated your investments, you have flexibility in how you manage them based on the ebb and flow of economic conditions that occur.
-And you will do that by periodically rebalancing the assets in your portfolio, not by pulling out the ones you have and replacing them with new ones every time the economy shifts.
+You can achieve this by periodically rebalancing the assets in your portfolio, rather than selling the ones you have and replacing them with new ones every time the economy shifts.

-This is the ideal way to approach your rewards portfolio as well.
-Consider each compensation and benefits plan to be an asset class that should only be included if it is consistent with the purpose and philosophy of your pay strategy.
-And as the economy changes, you shouldn’t stop some pay plans and put other in.
-Instead, you should shift the “weight” (emphasis or volume of investment) you will give one set of programs over others.
-You will “rebalance” you pay portfolio.
+This is also the ideal way to approach your rewards portfolio.
+Consider each compensation and benefits plan as an asset class that should only be included if it is consistent with the purpose and philosophy of your pay strategy.
+And as the economy changes, you shouldn’t stop some pay plans and put others in.
+Instead, you should shift the “weight” (emphasis or volume of investment) you give one set of programs over others.
+You rebalance your pay portfolio.
 This will be difficult to do if you have limited the number of compensation “asset classes” in your portfolio.
-It is this kind of lack of diversity that caused you felt stuck when the COVID economy hit.
-You had no way to rebalance your rewards offering because it was largely “invested” in one or two types of pay plans (typically salaries and bonuses) and some group benefits (commonly medical insurance and a 401k plan).
+It was this lack of diversity that left you feeling stuck when the COVID-19 economy hit.
+You had no way to rebalance your rewards offering because it was largely invested in one or two types of pay plans (typically salaries and bonuses) and some group benefits (commonly medical insurance and a 401 (k) plan).

 New call-to-action

 This is why incentive compensation will be so important to you going forward.
-Companies who adopt a balanced approach between guaranteed and incentive compensation will find room to adjust how they pay their people when challenging times require a different emphasis.
-For example, companies who have both a long and a short-term incentive plan can reduce or eliminate contributions to their STIP in a sour economy but offset that change with additional contributions to the long-term plan.
-While this reduces an employee’s current earnings, it creates a potential long-term payoff for people who can help them company survive then thrive in the future.
+Companies that adopt a balanced approach between guaranteed and incentive compensation will find room to adjust how they pay their people when challenging times require a different emphasis.
+For example, companies that have both a long-term and a short-term incentive plan can reduce or eliminate contributions to their STIP in a sour economy but offset that change with additional contributions to the long-term plan.
+While this reduces an employee’s current earnings, it creates a potential long-term payoff for people who can help their company survive and then thrive in the future.
 And it also reduces the cash flow impact of the compensation you are paying.
 You can actually increase performance rewards (long-term incentive plan contributions) but lower current compensation expense at the same time.

 In part two of this series on the viability of incentive compensation in the current environment, we will address this concept further and offer specific examples of how a balanced pay strategy can create the flexibility you need.